- Our Organisation

 To achieve its purpose of transforming northern Australia, NAIF will invest in the efficiency of its decision-making and risk management processes and systems, to ensure they are fit for purpose.

 As NAIF transforms from a ‘start-up’ phase to a more established phase with the number of Investment Decisions and projects funded increasing, NAIF continues to focus on ensuring that processes mature in line with the business to ensure the efficiency and effectiveness of operations.
 NAIF will also strategically manage its access to the resources of Export Finance Australia under its service legal agreement to ensure it meets the needs of NAIF’s business.

-NAIF will apply its appetite for risk to help build market confidence to invest in the country’s most geographically dispersed regions, to leverage the region’s unique natural assets, create skilled job opportunities and enhance the liveability of northern Australia.
+NAIF will apply its appetite for risk to help build market confidence to invest in the country’s most geographically dispersed regions, leveraging the region’s unique natural assets, creating skilled job opportunities and enhancing the liveability of northern Australia.

-NAIF’s Investment Mandate specifically provides that NAIF may have a high risk tolerance for factors unique to investing in northern Australia such as distance, remoteness and climate.
-This means that NAIF has tools available to assist projects overcome barriers common to infrastructure investment in this region.
-For example, NAIF specifically looks to support projects to become scalable to overcome the first mover disadvantage, to reduce productivity inefficiencies and the challenges associated with remoteness, and also has flexibility to deal with seasonal extremes.
+NAIF’s Investment Mandate specifically provides that NAIF may have a high-risk tolerance for factors unique to investing in northern Australia such as distance, remoteness and climate.
+This means that NAIF has tools available to assist projects in overcoming barriers common to infrastructure investment in this region.
+For example, NAIF specifically looks to support projects to become scalable to overcome the first mover disadvantage, to reduce productivity inefficiencies and the challenges associated with remoteness, and also has the flexibility to deal with seasonal extremes.